active-directory-setup-for-small-business

 Step 14: Click “Install” to begin the domain controller configuration.

 Your server will restart automatically when the process completes.
 This entire process typically takes 15-30 minutes, depending on your server’s performance.
-According to the Active Directory Installation Guide, the most common issues during installation relate to DNS configuration problems or insufficient permissions, so ensure your account has full administrative rights before beginning.
+According to the Active Directory installation guide from Microsoft, the most common issues during installation relate to DNS configuration problems or insufficient permissions, so ensure your account has full administrative rights before beginning.

 Once your server restarts, you’ll be working in a domain environment.
 The next critical step is configuring DNS and DHCP services to work seamlessly with Active Directory.